Wear OS watches have a real problem with slow updates

 With Wear OS 5, you get battery optimization, better content reflow optimized to fit different screen sizes, new "flavors" and goals for the Watch Face Format, and a few new features for runners.
 Specific to the Pixel Watch, you'll see a Nest Cam view, Google TV controls, a recorder app, and a cam viewfinder mode; older Galaxy Watches will add Energy Scores, a new Quick Panel, universal gestures, and other tweaks.

-I'm not saying Wear OS 3.5 and Wear OS 4 were unimportant updates, but their changes definitely felt more pedestrian.
+I'm not saying Wear OS 3.5 in 2022 and Wear OS 4 in 2023 were unimportant updates, but their changes definitely felt more pedestrian.
 Wear OS 5 helped the Pixel Watch 3 and Galaxy Watch 7 have stronger-than-expected battery life compared to the last generation while also adding some juicy exclusives.

 Maybe that's a partial explanation for why customers are having to wait months later than usual for this new update (the number of substantial changes).
 And that raises its own questions.